LvDQ/Car-Racing-AI/README.md

 ## Evaluation

-You can watch our play.py vedio:<https://youtu.be/dZqdCnPsczU>
+`You can watch our play.py vedio`:<https://youtu.be/dZqdCnPsczU>
-Or Simply show you some of the prediction in different games.
+Or Simply show you some of the predictions in different games.

 `NEED FOR SPEED 15:`